 \subsection{Barrier-strength dependence}

 The differential conductance in the presence of a subdominant component depends on the strength of the barrier potential \cite{Tanuma2001}.
-The evolution of the ZBCP is shown in Figs.~\ref{fig:Zdep}(a) and \ref{fig:Zdep}(b), where the $d+ip$- and $d+is$-wave superconductor is assumed in Figs.~\ref{fig:Zdep}(a) and \ref{fig:Zdep}(b) respectively.
-The barrier potential $Z$ changes as $Z=1$, $2$, $3$, $4$, and $6$.
-The effective critical temperature for the subdominant components is set to $T_p/T_d = T_s/T_d = 0.25$.
+The evolution of the ZBCP is shown in Figs.~\ref{fig:Zdep}(a) and \ref{fig:Zdep}(b), where the $d+ip$- and $d+is the $-wave superconductor assumed in Figs.~\ref{fig:Zdep}(a), and \ref{fig:Zdep}(b) respectively.
+The barrier potential $Z$ changes asfollows: $Z=1$, $2$, $3$, $4$, and $6$.
+Effective critical temperature for the subdominant components are set to $T_p/T_d = T_s/T_d = 0.25$.
 The ZBCP for the $d+ip$-wave junction is present regardless of the strength of the barrier parameter $Z$.
 We have confirmed that the ZBCP does not split under even higher barrier potentials.
 In general, the position of the midgap conductance peak is not influenced by the barrier parameter $Z$.
 The larger barrier just results in the sharper spectra.
 Therefore, the low-angle contribution as discussed above can survive even with a large barrier potential.

 The zero-bias conductance for the $d+is$-wave is more sensitive to the barrier potential than that for that for the $d+ip$-wave junction.
 The amplitude of the zero-bias conductance reduces significantly with increasing $Z$.
-Even with a rather small barrier potential (e.g., $Z=2$), the two peaks appear at $eV=0.25 \Delta_0$ which corresponds to the amplitude of the subdominant $s$-wave pair potential.
+Even with a rather small barrier potential (e.g., $Z=2$), the two peaks appear at $eV=0.25 \Delta_0$, which corresponds to the amplitude of the subdominant $s$-wave pair potential.
 Namely, the split peak would be observed more frequently in high-$T_c$ superconductor junctions if the $s$-wave subdominant order is realized.

 The barrier-potential dependence of the pair potentials for the $d+ip$- and $d+is$-wave junctions are shown in Figs.~\ref{fig:Zdep}(c) and \ref{fig:Zdep}(d), where the $p$- and $s$-wave subdominant components are shown in the insets.
 The barrier potential is set to $Z=1$, $2$, $3$, and $6$.
-The dominant $d$-wave pair potential does not strongly depend on $Z$: Their profiles for $Z \geq 2$ are almost the same regardless the pairing symmetry of the subdominant components.
-The amplitudes of both of the subdominant $p$- and $s$-wave pair potentials increase with increasing $Z$.
+The dominant $d$-wave pair potential is not strongly depend on $Z$.
+Their profiles for $Z \geq 2$ are almost the same regardless the pairing symmetry of the subdominant components.
+The amplitudes of both of the subdominant $p$- and $s$-wave pair potentials increase with an increase in $Z$.
 The larger $Z$ generates the more subdominant components reflecting the parity mixing by the inversion symmetry breaking.